Frequently Asked Questions

 What is mpingo?

 Mpingo is the Swahili name for Dalbergia melanoxylon, also called East African Blackwood.
-See the mpingo tree for more details or
+See the mpingo tree for more details

 Where is mpingo found?

 Mpingo grows from Senegal to Ethiopia down to South Africa.
 However it is only commercially harvested in Tanzania and Mozambique.
 See where mpingo grows for more details

 It is a high value timber species that is the national tree of Tanzania.
 Its export price ranges up to USD $18,000.
 If harvested by communities in a sustainable way it could provide a reliable long-term income, giving local people an economic incentive to conserve and protect their forests.
 It has the potential to be a flagship species for conservation.
 See why conserve mpingo for more details.